Noroxin Lawyer reviewing Common Antibiotics that May Cause Aortic Dissection

 The U.S. Centers for Disease Control and Prevention (CDC) says at least 30 percent of antibiotics prescribed in the United States are “unnecessary.”
 Over 25 million Americans receive a prescription for a fluoroquinolone antibiotic like Noroxin, Cipro, Levaquin or Avelox each year.
 Public health officials note that the increased use of the drugs makes them a significant concern.

 Although fluoroquinolones like Noroxin can be effective treatments for bacterial infections, alternate drugs or shorter courses should be considered.
 Patients receiving Noroxin treatment should have been warned about a potentially lethal risk to the aorta.

 If you or a loved one suffered an aortic dissection or medication-related injury after taking Noroxin, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, a Noroxin lawyer, and he will help you answer critical questions.